-⚠️ Universal Credit (UC) is gradually replacing tax credits, and some other social security benefits.
+Universal Credit (UC) is gradually replacing tax credits, and some other social security benefits.
 Universal credit is now available across the UK and HMRC state that it is no longer possible for anyone to make a brand-new claim for tax credits.
-Instead, people are expected to claim UC or pension credit if appropriate.
-Existing tax credit claimants can continue to renew their tax credits and/or add extra elements to their claim.
-See our tax credit page for more information.
-Our understanding is that the majority of existing tax credit claimants will move to either universal credit or pension credit.
-It is expected that the majority of people who have not reached state pension age, and who continue to claim tax credits, will be invited to move to UC by the end of 2024.
+The only exception is for certain people who are granted refugee status.
+Instead, people are expected to claim UC or pension credit depending on their circumstances.
+Currently, existing tax credit claimants can continue to renew their tax credits and/or add extra elements to their claim.
+See our existing tax credit claimants page for more information.
+Our understanding is that the majority of existing tax credit claimants will move to either universal credit or pension credit by the end of the 2024/25 tax year.
 You can find out more about this in our universal credit section.

-Tax credits and benefits
+Tax credits

 New claims for tax credits

-Our understanding is that existing tax credit claimants will move to either universal credit or pension credit.
-For tax credit claimants below their state pension age, the move to UC is expected to be complete by the end of 2024.
-If you already get tax credits, you can find out how UC affects you on our tax credits and universal credit page.
+Existing tax credit claimants will be asked to move to either universal credit or pension credit depending on their circumstances.
+The move to universal credit is expected to be complete by the end of the 2024/2025 tax year.

-What are the main conditions for claiming tax credits?
+The main conditions for tax credits

-- You must not be subject to immigration control, but there are some exceptions to that rule.
+• not be subject to immigration control, but there are some exceptions to that rule.

 If you are married or in a civil partnership, then both you and your partner must claim together in a joint claim, even if you are temporarily living apart.
 You must also make a joint claim if you are living with someone as if you were married or civil partners.
 You are jointly responsible for the claim.